Reframing public perceptions of adult social care in Scotland

 Our Vision

-This 12-month Demonstrator project seeks to support strategic social care stakeholders in Scotland to develop a new narrative for adult social care.
+This 12-month Demonstrator project supported strategic social care stakeholders in Scotland to develop a new narrative for adult social care.
 This follows a central theme of the Feeley Review of Adult Social Care in Scotland to ‘shift the paradigm’ (2021, p.4).
 This means moving from ‘old thinking’ – viewing social care as a burden on society – to ‘new thinking,’ which recognises social care as an investment to enable rights and support independent living.
-This change in narratives should support social care to maximise its future potential for Scotland.
+This change in narratives supports social care to maximise its future potential for Scotland.

-By bringing key partners and experts together to work on how to reframe perceptions of adult social care, the Demonstrator seeks to contribute to longer-term outcomes:
+By bringing key partners and experts together to work on how to reframe perceptions of adult social care, our work contributed to longer-term outcomes:

 • Strengthening public and policy support for investment in social care.